 If you are feeling pressure, you have to take the initiative and ask for help.
 You must ask to join study groups or ask professors questions.
 No one will approach you to find if there is anything you do not understand.
 However, classmates and professors are usually willing to help if they know you are having problems.
 Be prepared to do whatever it takes to help yourself.
 Remember how much effort it took to get the opportunity to study at Wright State University and put twice as much effort into your work to make the most of your stay here!

-Academic Year - The academic year at Wright State University is divided into four quarters (Fall, Winter, Spring, and Summer) of approximately 10 weeks each.
-Typically, awards such as scholarships and assistantships cover three quarters (Fall, Winter, Spring).
-At the end of each quarter, there is a final exam period.
-There is a short break between each quarter.
+Academic Year - The academic year at Wright State University is divided into four terms (Fall, Winter, Spring, and Summer) of approximately 14 weeks for the Fall and Spring semesters.
+Typically, awards such as scholarships and assistantships cover the two main semesters (Fall and Spring).
+At the end of each semester, there is a final exam period.
+There is a short break between each semester where courses may be offered (Winter, Summer).

 Major - The field in which you are trying to get your degree.